Best Magic TV Shows Ever

 2. Penn & Teller: Fool Us (2011-present)

 Despite being revered as the "bad boys of magic," Penn & Teller have done more to champion the progression of the art of magic with their new show than anyone else in the 21st century.
-Now in its fifth season, Penn & Teller: Fool Us originally aired on iTV in the UK before moving to The CW in the United States.
+Now in its seventh season, Penn & Teller: Fool Us originally aired on iTV in the UK before moving to The CW in the United States.
 The talent show format involves various magicians performing their routines in front of Penn & Teller.
 Drawing on their forty plus years of performing magic, and a lifetime of studying the art, the duo then tries to figure out how the tricks were done.
-What makes this show unique though, especially when compared to other talent competitions, is the amount of respect Penn & Teller give each and every performer.
+What makes this show unique though, especially when compared to other talent competitions, is the amount of respect Penn & Teller gives each and every performer.
 Even when they know how a trick is done (they most oftentimes do), they still give constructive feedback to the performers while genuinely praising everything they did well.
-An interesting dynamic is being created with the show – performers now realize that the standard tricks will not work, so they are working to develop exciting original material that P&T have never encountered before in order to fool the famous pair.
+An interesting dynamic is being created with the show.
+Performers now realize that the standard tricks will not work, so they are working to develop exciting original material that P&T have never encountered before in order to fool the famous pair.
 Gone are the days of buying a trick at the magic shop and performing the standard canned patter included with the effect.
 Penn & Teller: Fool Us is, quite simply, elevating magic to a new level by challenging magicians to discard outmoded ideas of performing and discover entirely new ways of thinking about the art.

 1. The Magic of David Copperfield (1978-2001)